 Our unsecured 7.00% Convertible Senior Notes that mature in 2015 (the "2015 Convertible Notes") are convertible into shares of our common stock beginning on June 15, 2015 or, under certain circumstances, earlier.
 Upon conversion of the 2015 Convertible Notes, we have the choice to pay or deliver, as the case may be, at our election, cash, shares of our common stock or a combination of cash and shares of our common stock.
 The current conversion price of the 2015 Convertible Notes is approximately \$18.65 per share, subject to adjustment in certain circumstances.
 If we elect to deliver shares of common stock upon a conversion at the time our tangible book value per share exceeds the conversion price in effect at such time, our stockholders may incur dilution.
-In addition, our stockholders will experience dilution in their ownership percentage of common stock upon our issuance of common stock will also be paid on shares issued in connection with such conversion after such issuance.
+In addition, our stockholders will experience dilution in their ownership percentage of common stock upon our issuance of common stock in connection with the conversion of the 2015 Convertible Notes and any dividends paid on our common stock will also be paid on shares issued in connection with such conversion after such issuance.